 - Charles Bramhall, aged 22, who landed in America from York, in 1904

-- Gladys Bramhall, aged 26, who emigrated to America from Liverpool, in 1905
+- Gladys Bramhall, aged 26, who immigrated to America from Liverpool, in 1905

-- Jaques Bramhall, aged 28, who emigrated to the United States from Kingston, Jamaica, in 1907
+- Jaques Bramhall, aged 28, who immigrated to the United States from Kingston, Jamaica, in 1907

-- Elizabeth Bramhall, aged 4, who emigrated to the United States from Stockport, England, in 1910
+- Elizabeth Bramhall, aged 4, who immigrated to the United States from Stockport, England, in 1910

 - Fred Bramhall, aged 29, who landed in America from Bredbury, England, in 1910